2023 Most Popular Linguistics & Literature Master's Degree Schools in Arizona

 The colleges and universities below are the most popular for comparative literature majors pursuing a master's degree.

-Our analysis found Arizona State University - Tempe to be the most popular school for linguistics and comparative literature students who want to pursue a master’s degree in Arizona.
-ASU - Tempe is a fairly large public school located in the city of Tempe.
+Our 2023 rankings named Arizona State University - Tempe the most popular school in Arizona for linguistics and comparative literature students working on their master’s degree.
+ASU - Tempe is a very large public school located in the city of Tempe.

 About 80% of the students majoring in comparative literature at the school are women while 20% are male.

-Out of the 2 schools in Arizona that were part of this year’s ranking, University of Arizona landed the # 2 spot on the list.
-Located in the large city of Tucson, University of Arizona is a public school with a very large student population.
+A rank of #2 on this year’s list means University of Arizona is a great place for linguistics and comparative literature students working on their master’s degree.
+Located in the city of Tucson, University of Arizona is a public college with a very large student population.

 Women make up 33% of the comparative literature majors at the school.